Somalia: Talks break down over presidential election | DW | 06.02.2021

-Politicians failed to end a stalemate over the selection of a new president – a move that could create a constitutional crisis.
-President Mohamed Abdullahi Mohamed's term is set to expire on February 8.

-Emergency talks between Somalia's politicians have failed to end a stalemate over how to select a new president, just days before President Mohamed Abdullahi Mohamed's term expires.
+Emergency talks between Somalia's politicians have failed to end a stalemate over how to select a new president, just days before the term of President Mohamed Abdullahi Mohamed is set to expire.

 Somalia is likely to miss a February 8 deadline to choose a new head of state, after several days of negotiations between the central government and federal states broke down on Friday.

-President Mohamed flew back to the capital Mogadishu without a deal on the staffing of regional electoral commissions, Osman Dube, the information minister, said late on Friday.
+Mohamed flew back to the capital, Mogadishu, without a deal on the staffing of regional electoral commissions, Osman Dube, the information minister, said late on Friday.

 "No agreement was reached," said Dube.
 "The government offered to negotiate and settle all the disputed issues, but some brothers have failed to understand, and refused to resolve the issues."